 A startup can hire consultants but that burns precious cash.

-We know that time is your greatest and most valued asset, so we built Basecamp InQb8r to give you want you need and quickly.
+I know that time is your greatest and most valued asset, so I built Basecamp InQb8r to give you want you need and quickly.
 You don’t have to pop in to constantly monitor information feeds and remember what you already reviewed.

-We send out emails twice per month with new content updates so you do not have to always be checking.
-We build the updates in a blog post and then at the end of two-week period, we copy and paste that into an email (which you can unsubscribe from at any time).
+I send out emails twice per month with new content updates so you do not have to always be checking.
+I build the updates in a blog post and then at the end of two-week period, I copy and paste that into an email (which you can unsubscribe from at any time).
 If something in the email looks helpful to you, you can pop in to access the content.
 Platform updates are located here: https://basecampinqb8r.com/category/updates/

-We will look at provisional and awarded patents from inventors and will consider licensing.
-The IP must be about a consumer product.
+I will look at provisional and awarded patents from inventors and will consider licensing.
+The IP must be about a consumer good.